 A pre-queue is what website visitors will enter if they arrive before a sale or registration with a waiting room in place.
 Pre-queues help manage a build-up of visitors before the sale or registration that can cause a website or app to crash.

 For example, if you are releasing a makeup collection at 10:00am, you could schedule a waiting room so that all website visitors arriving between 9:00am and 9:59am enter the pre-queue.
 The pre-queue page features a countdown timer to the start of the sale or registration, at which point the scheduled waiting room activates.

 Pre-queue comprises one of the four life cycle stages of a waiting room.
 The typical life cycle goes: Idle → Pre-queue → Queue → Post-queue.

 When you schedule a waiting room to begin at a specified date and time, you can choose to place all visitors who arrive early into a pre-queue.
 The pre-queue serves as a virtual holding area, offloading visitors from your website or app infrastructure to minimize strain on your system.
-These early visitors will see a page with a countdown timer.
-When the sale or registration starts, visitors are randomized and assigned a place in the waiting room.
+Early visitors will see a page with a countdown timer.
+When the sale or registration starts, visitors are randomized and assigned a position in the waiting room.
 Visitors arriving after the sale or registration starts get a first-come, first-served place in line.

 When running your biggest sales or registrations, the price for website failure is high.
 You need to get them right.